Become an Inclusive Employers Member today

 “It’s unthinkable to think of what people have been through in this world, and it hurts most that racial discrimination has been part and parcel of people’s lives.
 Past, present and future.
 In the UK alone, according to “Stop Hate UK, racially motivated hate crimes are the highest reported hate crime in the UK.
 Additionally in 2021/22, racially aggravated offences had risen by 19% – 109,843 racially aggravated offences”.

-This highlights why we need this day.
+This highlights why we need International Day for the Elimination of Racial Discrimination.

 Any form of racism is completely unacceptable, and we must continually advocate and bring awareness to educate the upcoming generations to work towards eliminating racism for good.
 Racial discrimination manifests due to the belief that some people are inferior and others are superior because of the colour of their skin.
 We must remember that we all deserve to be and feel liberated within our skin.

-- 88 Countries mark Elimination of Racial Discrimination Day
+• 88 Countries mark Elimination of Racial Discrimination Day

-- Police brutality is the 6th leading cause for the death of black men in America.
+• Police brutality is the 6th leading cause for the death of Black men in America.

-- Mauritania was the last country to abolish slavery in 2007.
+• Mauritania was the last country to abolish slavery in 2007.

-- In 2022, Black people had 52.6 stop and searches for every 1,000 Black person in comparison with 7.5 for white, 17.5 for mixed ethnicity & 17.8 for Asian in the UK.
+• In 2022, Black people had 52.6 stop and searches for every 1,000 Black person in comparison with 7.5 for white, 17.5 for mixed ethnicity & 17.8 for Asian in the UK.

-- You can share articles, videos and photos with International Racial Elimination Day to document your experiences of the event.
+• You can share articlesvideos and photos with International Racial Elimination Day to document your experiences of the event.

-- It creates an anti-racist environment and sparks awareness of the horrible consequences of racial discrimination.
+• The day creates an anti-racist environment and sparks awareness of the horrible consequences of racial discrimination.

-- British Columbia was the first member state to declare the day in 1989.
+• British Columbia was the first member state to declare the day in 1989.

 Source: National Today, United Nations & GOV.UK